New model structures for Algebraic Quantum Field Theory

-The best scenario would be that the right map $\Qft_{\textup{w}\Srect}(\Crect^{\perp})\leftarrow\Qft_{\Srect}(\Crect^{\perp})$ were part of a Quillen equivalence, since this is equivalent to the statement (Q1): homotopy $\Srect$-constancy is equivalent to weak $\Srect$-constancy (because both are properties stable under equivalences for algebraic field theories in $\QFT(\Crect^{\perp})$).
-Thus, the original question (Q1) can be reformulated as an strictification problem from weak $\Srect$-constancy to strict $\Srect$-constancy.
-However, such result in general seems unlikely, as the following example shows.
+The best scenario would be that the right map $\Qft_{\h\Srect}(\Crect^{\perp})\leftarrow\Qft_{\Srect}(\Crect^{\perp}):\upxi^*$ were part of a Quillen equivalence, since this is equivalent to the statement (Q1): quasi-strict $\Srect$-constancy is equivalent to homotopy $\Srect$-constancy (because both are properties stable under equivalences for algebraic field theories in $\QFT(\Crect^{\perp})$).
+Thus, the original question (Q1) can be reformulated as a \emph{strictification problem} from homotopy $\Srect$-constancy to strict $\Srect$-constancy.
+However, such a result in general seems unlikely, as the following examples show.

+\begin{ex} Let us provide an example that is motivated by topological field theories for which the answer to (Q1) is negative, i.e.\ there are AQFTs satisfying the homotopy $\Srect$-time-slice axiom that are not quasi-strict $\Srect$-constant AQFTs. \end{ex}